THE ALPHA FREQUENCY #710 - IHU'S TEACHINGS ON LIGHT & DARKNESS: TUNING OUT THE STATIC

-The Eye as a Lamp
+Your Eye is a Lamp

-You are the Light
+You Are the Light of the World

-Yeshua told His followers that they are the light of the world (Matthew 5:14).
-He compared us to a town built on a hill that cannot be hidden (Matthew 5:14).
-He said that people don't light a lamp just to put it under a bowl; instead, they put it on a stand so it gives light to everyone in the house (Matthew 5:15).
-We are meant to bring that clarity and kindness to everyone in the North, letting our light shine so others can see our good works (Matthew 5:16).
+Ihu did not just say he was the light, he told his followers that they are the light of the world.
+He said we are like a town built on a hill, like an Economic Pā, that cannot be hidden.
+People do not light a lamp just to hide it under a bowl, they put it on a stand so everyone can see.
+We are meant to bring that same clarity and kindness to everyone in Taitokerau, letting our light shine so others can find their way, too.

 Practical Daily Steps